-The author of Crapalachia, Scott McClanahan, likewise is what he is, but what he is somewhat more difficult to ascertain.
+The author of Crapalachia, Scott McClanahan, likewise is what he is, but that ‘what’ is somewhat difficult to ascertain.
 He was born in West Virginia and he lives there now – this we know for sure – but his connection to the land is difficult to triangulate.
-Perhaps this is because he writes of the land – the mountains, in particular – with an awe that drips (somewhat) with resignation.
-He writes of how his childhood friend Bill tried to teach him and his friends about the mountains that surrounded them – their names and elevations – but not a one of them cared to learn about where they were from.
-He writes of coming to regret this in adulthood, but the resulting interest seems to have come on a little too late.
+Perhaps this is because he writes of the West Virginia landscape – the mountains, in particular – with an awe that seems to drip with resignation.
+He writes of how his childhood friend Bill tried to teach him and his friends about the mountains that surrounded them – their names and elevations – but not one of them cared to learn about where they were from; where they were.
+He writes of coming to regret this in adulthood, but the resulting interest appears to have come on a little too late.

 McClanahan seems to wish either that West Virginia were some other place, or that his own accident of geography and economics had rendered him from some other place.
 Either way, there is a meaningful disconnect between what he is and what he wishes he was that seeps into this novel / memoir / journal.
 The feelings are real, and the prose that conveys those feelings is capable – in momentary heights – of breaking your heart (“I told her I was putting blankets in the trees for our children, so that no matter where they went – they would always be home.”), but the target is unclear.
 In this way it sometimes reads like a love letter to a girlfriend he can’t quite remember, or who maybe never existed, or who maybe he never really loved.